A Private Equity Blog

 So, what does this have to do with anything?
 Well, most sane investors put aside the entire committed amount from day 1, because it would be very risky to commit more capital than you currently have.
 Why?
 Because if you default on a “call notice”, you could lose your entire investment without reimbursement, or at best, have it sold at a heavy discount to a secondary buyer.

-And, how does this result in misleading returns?
-Well, private equity funds use the internal rate of return (IRR) on cash inflows and outflows as their return metric.
+And, how does this result in misleading private equity returns?
+Well, private equity funds use the internal rate of return (IRR) on cash inflows and outflows as their private equity return metric.
 The implication is that the return doesn’t account for you having to hold cash.
 A fund may not even call a dime until year nine, then return double your money in year 10, and then quote a 100% return for the fund.
+This behavior has been exacerbated by the rise of subscription credit lines which allow private equiteers to delay capital calls.
 The fact is, you held that cash for nine years at a negligible rate, and achieved an overall return of only a few percent on the commitment (certainly not 100%).

 This issue isn’t so black and white because,

-1. no one is forcing you to hold that money at low rates of return
+1. no one is forcing you to hold that money at low rates of private equity return

 2. no one is forcing you to hold the money at all since the fund only needs it when it needs it